pypeit/PypeIt/doc/pypeit_par.rst

 ====================  =====  =======  ============  ===========================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
 Key                   Type   Options  Default       Description
 ====================  =====  =======  ============  ===========================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
+``align``             bool   ..
+False         If set to True, the input frames will be spatially aligned by cross-correlating the whitelight images with either a reference image (see `reference_image`) or the whitelight image that is generated using the first spec2d listed in the coadd3d file.
 ``astrometric``       bool   ..
 True          If true, an astrometric correction will be applied using the alignment frames.
 ``combine``           bool   ..
 False         If set to True, the input frames will be combined.
 Otherwise, a separate datacube will be generated for each input spec2d file, and will be saved as a spec3d file.
 ``dec_max``           float  ..       ..
 Maximum DEC to use when generating the WCS.
 If None, the default is maximum DEC based on the WCS of all spaxels.
 Units should be degrees.